olajoke/shiny101/README.md

 ## License

 This workshop content is licensed under the terms of the MIT License.
-You are free to use, modify, and distribute the materials in accordance with the license terms.
+You are free to use, modify, and distribute the materials following the license terms.

 We hope you find this workshop useful and enjoy discovering how to create web applications using R Shiny.
 Happy coding!